BrandonAbe/bootdev-ai-bot/README.md

 This project is based on the **[Boot.dev](https://www.boot.dev)** course: [Build an AI Agent in Python](https://www.boot.dev/courses/build-ai-agent-python).
 It walks through building a simple AI agent from scratch using Python, with an emphasis on modular, testable code.

+# IMPORTANT NOTICE

+This project does NOT have all the security and safety features that a production AI agent would have.
+It is for learning purposes only.

 ## 🚀 What It Does

 The AI agent is designed to perform tasks like: